 As for keratin, you will have to wait up to 72 hours to know whether or not the treatment is successful.
 Despite having to play the waiting game, you can achieve the results you desire regardless of your hair type with both treatments by adjusting the product and heat application.

-After going over all the differences and commonalities, can you guess which treatment is best for curly hair?
+After reviewing the differences and commonalities, can you guess which treatment is best for curly hair?
 Yes, a keratin treatment is the best for curly hair if you aim to achieve a straighter, shinier appearance for longer (up to five months).
-Keratin helps straighten overly curly hair, so it’s less frizzy and is easy to style and manage.
+Keratin helps straighten overly curly hair so it’s less frizzy and is easy to style and manage.

 However, if you’d prefer to achieve all that while maintaining your hair’s volume and curly texture, a Brazilian blowout is the better option for you.